BartBrood/Interactive-Graphviz-Diagrams/README.md

 ## 2.1 SVG Javascript Features

+This part describes the javascript code that can be added to an SVG created by Graphviz to make it dynamic when opening in the browser (no library dependencies).

 The following features are currently added:

 -Highlighting: when nodes or edges are clicked they are highlighted.
 When clicking on a node all connecting edges are also highlighted, making it easier to trace them when there are many edges in a diagram